 - COVIDCert NI – Easy Read Privacy Information

 COVIDCert NI – Easy Read Privacy Information

 1. Why do we need COVID certification?

 This may be used when required, for example if you wish to travel to a country that requires you to produce a Covid Certificate to gain entry to that country.
-To enable you to do this to the standards set by the European Union (EU), the Department of Health and Public Health Agency, through the Digital Health and Care NI (DHCNI) team, have developed and delivered the COVID Certification Service (CCS) and associated mobile COVIDCERTNI App (App).
+To enable you to do this to the standards set by the European Union (EU), the Department of Health, through the Digital Health and Care NI (DHCNI) team, have developed and delivered the COVID Certification Service (CCS) and associated mobile COVIDCERTNI App (App).

-People can now apply for a digital or paper-based vaccination/recovery or exemption certificate to travel abroad, or to use to access other events/venues if required locally.
+People can now apply for a digital or paper-based vaccination/recovery to travel abroad, or to use to access other events/venues if required locally.

 2. What does the COVID Certificate Service and App do?

 The CCS solution provides people with an easy way to get their COVID certificate.

 This takes the workload off GPs and healthcare organisations to manage requests for proof of immunisation and test information.
 This means they have more time to care directly for patients and those in greatest need.

-The CCS and app help people in four ways:
+The CCS and app help people in two ways:

 - For people who want to travel abroad to share their immunity status and/or testing to enter countries they are travelling to.

 - To prove they have recovered from COVID-19 and have a PCR test result to prove their status

 3. Who is responsible for my data?

 The Department of Health (DoH) and Public Health Agency (PHA) are Joint Data Controllers for the personal information processed in the CCS and mobile App and are responsible for making sure your personal data is safely and securely managed.